 - Become aware of your conceptual frameworks and develop thinking skills, to identify assumptions and biases in your and other’s thinking.

 - Develop an appreciation of differences in the thinking in diverse disciplines and how to interact within multidisciplinary groups.

 - Learn to appreciate the importance of group dynamics for problem solving and learning.

-- Develop a personal understanding of how disciplinary excellence requires reflection on how you think, what you believe, and how you act.
+- Develop a personal understanding of how disciplinary excellence requires reflection on how you think, what you believe, and how you act

-Watch the short video to learn what six of the more than 200 graduate students who have participated in GSR 984 say about their transformative experience in the course:
+In past years, graduate students have found GSR 984 an exciting opportunity for exploring, challenging, and expanding their ways of knowing and communicating.
+Visit our Accolades tabs to find out what our graduates have to say about this course, and why you should consider taking it to further your professional career.
+You can also watch the short video to learn what six of the more than 200 graduate students who have participated in GSR 984 say about their transformative experience in the course:

 Please note: if you are using Internet Explorer, you must hover your cursor directly above this note to view the video controls.
 If you are not able to view the video, try using either Safari or Firefox.